 The biological indicator task is designed to evaluate the effects of water quality and other environmental variables on the health and reproductive condition of individual fish and fish populations in East Fork Poplar Creek.
-Redbreast sunfish were sampled from three sites in East Fork Poplar Creek and from two reference streams in the spring of 2001 prior to the onset of the breeding season.
-Overall trends in many contamination-related bioindicators suggest that there has been a distinct improvement in overall fish health in Upper East Fork Poplar Creek in recent years.
-However, the health and reproductive condition of sunfish from East Fork Poplar Creek sites upstream of Bear Creek remains lower than in fish from reference sites or even downstream East Fork Poplar Creek sites.
+Redbreast sunfish were sampled from three sites in East Fork Poplar Creek and from two reference streams in the spring of 2002 prior to the onset of the breeding season.
+A fish embryo-larval test using the medaka (Oryzias latipes), a small model fish, was conducted on water from several sites in East Fork Poplar Creek in order to test the ability of fish young to successfully develop in the stream.

+Overall trends in many contamination-related bioindicators suggest that there has been measurable improvement in overall fish health in Upper East Fork Poplar Creek in recent years.
+However, the health and reproductive condition of sunfish from East Fork Poplar Creek sites upstream of Bear Creek remains lower in several respects than in fish from reference sites or downstream East Fork Poplar Creek sites.